ATTN: Dylan Cashman

-I received a bachelor of science in Mathematics from Brown University in 2010.
-I worked as a software developer in Boston for four years after college, and then I started my graduate study at Tufts University in 2014, where I received a Masters in Science in 2016 and expect to receive my doctorate in Computer Science in 2020.
+I received a bachelor’s of science in mathematics from Brown University in 2010.
+I worked as a software developer in Boston for four years after college, and then I started my graduate study at Tufts University in 2014, where I received a master’s degree in 2016.
+I expect to receive my doctorate in computer science in 2020.

 What is your research focus?

 In my research I apply visualization techniques to help domain scientists and data scientists make better choices about the machine learning models they use.
 This frequently involves using visualizations as affordances to make machine learning and artificial intelligence more interpretable.
 I’ve always believed that many subjects that are derided as complex and technical like machine learning are at their core simple concepts with a lot of window dressing and obfuscation.
 I think that visualization can provide an intuitive medium for interacting with and understanding machine learning.

 I teach DS 4200: Information Presentation and Visualization.